H-KrishnaKumar/docs_updates/en/getting-further/index.md

 # Getting further: tutorials and how tos

->**Please note:** Some of the advanced tutorials are using the [Machine Learning Manager](en/product/ml/index.md) service that is only available on the *Legacy ForePaaS Platform*.
-This service is not available on OVHcloud Data Platform.

 Hello again! 👋 We are so excited to see you want to step up your Project development.

 The **Getting Further** guide series will enable you to discover the most advanced features and harness the full potential of the Platform.